ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

   - raspberry pi
 ---

-Learn about a self-hosted architecture that supports the basic services that are usually required in a home office or small business.
+Learn about a self-hosted architecture that supports services usually required in a home office or small business.
+Use open source software (OSS)—such as pfSense, FreeNAS, and Nextcloud—to stay in control of your data.

 # Business requirements